 There are no federal, provincial or municipal parks located on or immediately adjacent to the proposed site.
-The closest municipal parks are Kleysen and Van Walleghem Park located approximately one kilometre and 1.8 kilometres east of the site respectively, and Shindleman Park located approximately 1.8 km northwest of the proposed site.
+The closest municipal park is Omand's Creek Park located approximately one kilometre south east of the Site, while Little Mountain Park is located just over one kilometre to the northwest of the Site.